Seán O'Hegarty: War of Independence

 On 1 February 1922, O'Hegarty married Maghdalen Ni Laoghaire (d.1940), who was a prominent member of Cumann na mBan.

 During the Civil War

 O'Hegarty was on the IRA's Executive Council, but when there was a meeting on 9 April 1922, it was proposed that the Army should oppose the elections by force: as a result Florence O'Donoghue, and Tom Hales joined O'Hegarty in resigning.
 In May, Hegarty and Dan Breen entered into negotiations with Free Stater Dick Mulcahy.
 A statement was published in the Press asking for unity and acceptance of the Treaty.

-During this time the republicans became very demoralized and ill-disciplined.
-But they had to gain strength before announcing independence from Dublin.
-The debate amongst the anti-treaty IRA command was increasingly rancorous.
+He was permitted to address the Dáil on 3 May 1922, after the meeting with Collins and Mulcahy in an effort to bring the side together: "...
+I will say that there is no blame to be put on one side or the other but upon both for this, and it was only when I realised that it was impossible for the leaders themselves to come to any agreement or, in fact, as I believed, to meet on any basis that I as a humble individual endeavoured to do what I could."

+He went on to speak strongly to discourage conflict between the pro and anti treaty sides:

+"...What does civil war mean?
+To my mind it means not alone that you do not maintain the Republic but that you break for ever any idea of it, that you break the country so utterly and leave it in such a way that England simply walks in and has her way as she never had it before.
+You will leave a print on Ireland and a print in every man's mind that can never be removed; you break the country utterly and destroy any idea of a Republic."